 We support one another

 We respect our own boundaries and those of others.
 Feel free to take space for yourself.
 Respect when others may need space.
-If you feel that you have faced disrespectful behavior from another person, consider talking to them, but feel free to reach out to a member of the Regenerative Culture working group if you need support and would prefer a mediator.
+If you feel that you have faced disrespectful behavior from another person, consider talking to them, but feel free to reach out to a member of the Regenerative Culture Circle of the Organizing Working Group if you need support and would prefer a mediator.

-The Regenerative Culture working group is available to offer support and engage with any violation of our community agreements or conflicts that may arise.
-Conflict-related interactions with the Regenerative Culture group are confidential.
-You can choose to have confidentiality within the entire Regenerative Culture group, or you can choose to request it of the person you connected with and another support person.
-The Regen group is available for:
+The Regenerative Culture Circle is available to offer support and engage with any violation of our community agreements or conflicts that may arise.
+Conflict-related interactions with the Regenerative Culture Circle are confidential.
+You can choose to have confidentiality within the entire Regenerative Culture Circle, or you can choose to request it of the person you connected with and another support person.
+The Regenerative Culture Circle is available for: